Passion (Gat Decor song): Impact and legacy

+In 2020, Mixmag featured "Passion" in their list of "The Biggest Drops in Dance Music", while NME ranked it among "The 20 Best House Music Songs...
+Ever!", writing, "Stick on 'Passion' and you'll immediately find yourself transported to hedonistic, early '90s Ibiza, – this euphoric dance track is the sensation of a club of revellers raising their arms as the sun comes up, bottled."
+Same year, Tomorrowland featured it in their official list of "The Ibiza 500".

 Since its original release, "Passion" has been officially and unofficially re-issued several times.
 Remixed by East London DJ Mervyn Victor after playing it live in the mix for several years he finally put out a few DJ only copies in 1994 on vinyl calling it "Degrees of Passion".
 This was a version of the 1992 seven-minute instrumental with a mixed in vocal from "Do You Want It Right Now?" by Degrees of Motion featuring Biti.
 The vocal used from Degrees of Motion was sung by Biti Strauchn At the time nearly every major DJ in the UK jumped on it making it a cult hit.
 In 1996 a four-minute version subtitled the "Do You Want It Right Now Mix", featured a new version of the "Do You Want It Right Now" vocal recorded by Beverley Skeete peaked at number six in the UK.

 As of 2008, countless bootlegs have been released, consisting of remixes and other mash-ups.
 The track has appeared on an abundance of compilation albums and DJ-mix sets (both official and unofficial).
 Other producers who have mixed the song throughout the years include Junior Vasquez and DJ Chus.
 The track, in both its original and various bootleg forms, is still widely played in nightclubs to this day.

-Tomorrowland featured "Passion" in their official list of "The Ibiza 500" in 2020.